luzzyzhang/my-python-cookbook/02-strings-and-text/README.md

 ## Regular Expression
 Regex solve this problems:
-> `Does this string match the pattern? or Is there a match for the pattern anywhere in this string?`
+> Q: `Does this string match the pattern?`

-> `match -- find something from the beginning of the string, and return it`
+> A: `match -- find something from the beginning of the string, and return it`

+> Q: `Is there a match for the pattern anywhere in this string?`

-> `search -- find something anywhere in the string, and return it`
+> A: `search -- find something anywhere in the string, and return it`

 - A picture is worth a thousand words